ArnoUUU/2048-bot/README.md

 # 2048-bot
-A bot to beat 2048 in one of the most optimal ways aka a super-simple way :3
+Goal: A bot to beat 2048 in an optimal enough way to consistently win

+Currently: Legit just checks which move will have the most empty spots, and does it.